ThomasCoder-12/Calculator/README.md

 # Calculator
-This is a Calculator made using HTML, CSS, JAVASCRIPT
+This is an example of a Calculator